CPI (Cost Per Install) in 2024: Importance, and How It Works?

 What is a good CPI rate?

 A good CPI rate varies by industry and region.
-Generally, lower CPI rates are better as they show cost-effective user acquisition.
-But the average CPI can range from $1 to $5, depending on various factors.
+Lower CPI rates are usually a good sign.
+They show a cheaper way to gain users.
+The average cost per install (CPI) ranges from $1 to $5.
+This depends on different factors.

 How does CPI differ between iOS and Android?